omri24/Another-approach-for-training-NNs/README.md

 The NN is linear, with no hidden layers.

+The non- GD algorithms use gz files that can be created by the export_MNIST script above.
+The gz files are too heavy to be uploaded.

 ## Assumptions about the data

 1. All data samples are images showing a digit in the range 0- 9.